Eastern Desert: Fauna

-The wildlife of the Eastern Desert is quite different from that of the Western Desert, as the presence of the Nile River and the Red Sea Mountains provide variable eco-regions.
-Small mammals such as the fennec fox, golden spiny mouse, bushy-tailed jird, jerboa and other rodents live in the on the plateaus of the Desert.
-Other larger mammals include the hyrax, Egyptian mongoose and the Egyptian wolf.
+The wildlife of the Eastern Desert is quite different from that of the Western Desert, as the Nile River and Red Sea Mountains provide variable eco-regions.
+Small mammals such as the fennec fox, golden spiny mouse, bushy-tailed jird, jerboa and other rodents live on the plateaus of the Desert.
+Larger mammals include the hyrax, Egyptian mongoose and Egyptian wolf.
 The Red Sea Hills provide a unique mountainous habitat which increases the diversity of fauna in the Eastern Desert.
-Species found in the mountains include the aoudad, a mountain dwelling species of sheep, the Nubian ibex and the Dorcus gazelle.
-The mountain range also provides a habitat for a variety of birdlife including the golden eagle and the bearded vulture, which are rarely found in any other areas of the Sahara.
-The Nile Valley is a central location for bird migration and there are more than 200 species of birds which pass through the western side of the Eastern desert during the migration seasons.
+Species found in the mountains include the aoudad, a mountain dwelling species of sheep, the Nubian ibex and the dorcas gazelle.
+The mountain range provides a habitat for a variety of birds including the golden eagle and the bearded vulture, which are rarely found in any other areas of the Sahara.
+The Nile Valley is a central location for bird migration and there are more than 200 species of birds which pass through the western side of the Eastern Desert during migration seasons.

 Natural resources and mining

-The mining of precious metals dates back to Ancient Egyptian times and has carried on in the Eastern Desert until present day.
+The mining of precious metals dates back to ancient Egypt and continues today.
 From the early Pharaonic era (3000 BC), copper and gold were mined from the Desert and used to make tools and for jewellery and embellishment.
 It was not until much later, around 1000 BC, that iron was also discovered and began to be mined.
 Wadis were used as routes to cart the mined materials back to the civilisation.
-There were also mines for precious rocks such as emeralds and amethysts that were discovered by the Ancient Egyptians, and used during the Roman and Islamic periods.
-As well as precious materials, valuable building and sculpting materials have also been mined from the Eastern desert such as limestone, granite and marble.
+There were also mines for gemstones such as emeralds and amethysts that were discovered by the Ancient Egyptians, and used during the Roman and Islamic periods.
+Valuable building and sculpting materials have also been mined from the Eastern Desert such as limestone, granite and marble.
 Today, most of the mining that occurs in and around the Eastern Desert is for crude oil and natural gas.